 Can you provide student contact with teachers from their programme, either in lectures or, ideally, as seminar or workshop tutors?

-Are the examples used in lectures, exercises, and assessments from prominent and interesting issues in the students discipline?
+Are the examples used in lectures, exercises, and assessments from prominent and interesting issues in the students’ discipline?

 How current are these examples?
 Can you think of a way to incorporate examples that students see as ‘real’, such as surveying current student views or taking examples from the media?